Stork656/Heart-diseases_main_project/README.md

 ## **Notes**
 1. Pipelines are fully configurable via YAML files.
-2. In the current version of the project, tests and validation are not fully covered.
+2. the tests cover part of the project at the moment:
+   * src\preprocessing
+   * src\utils\validator
+3. Validator cover part of the project at the moment:
+   * src\preprocessing
+   * loader
+   * main
-3. Improvements are planned in future versions.
+5. Improvements are planned in future versions.

 ## **Technologies Used**
 Developed and tested using Python 3.14